-UCLL and UCLF Backhaul Price List

-means the list set out in schedule 2.
+UCLF Backhaul Price List means the list set out in schedule 2.

-UCLL and UCLF Backhaul Service

-means Chorus' unbundled copper local loop UCLL and UCLF backhaul (telephone exchange to interconnect point) service as described in the UCLL and UCLF Backhaul Service Description or (as the context requires) any part of that service.
+UCLF Backhaul Service means the service described in subpart 1 of Part 2 of Schedule 1 of the unbundled copper low frequency service, and described in the UCLF Backhaul Service Description or (as the context requires) any part of that service.